TeemuKoivisto/svelte-prosemirror/README.md

 There's somewhat similar figure component here https://github.com/TeemuKoivisto/svelte-prosemirror/tree/main/packages/ext-figure/src/lib but without the interactive UI as in here https://github.com/TeemuKoivisto/svelte-prosemirror/blob/main/packages/ext-equation/src/lib/Equation.svelte Basically for figure I used regular ProseMirror nodes (compiled using Svelte) and for the equation a NodeView (DOM rendered inside ProseMirror but managed by you) to make it interactive.
 Not exactly equivalent but you probably get the idea.

 The ProseMirror `ParseRule`s and `DOMOutputSpec`s are generated behind the scenes by rendering the Svelte component on mount into DOM, then recursing it to turn it back into a ProseMirror `NodeSpec` by extracting the attributes from DOM based on the defined default attributes.
 It doesn't allow reusing the same attribute in multiple DOM nodes and the whole compilation step should be done during builld time but hey, works for this prototype!
-Also, since all is still in standard ProseMirror schema there is no performance-penalty whatsoever - it's all syntactic sugar.
-So you could say this is a very hackish Svelte to ProseMirror compiler.
+Also, since everything is still standard ProseMirror schema there's no performance-penalty whatsoever - it's all syntactic sugar.
+You could say this is a very hackish Svelte to ProseMirror compiler.

-I attempted to use `<slot>` for the content hole but since I could not extract them from the Svelte component, I went with this `data-hole` attribute instead.
+I attempted to use `<slot>` for the content hole but since I could not extract them from the Svelte component, I went with `data-hole` attribute instead.

 The styles are encapsulated pretty nicely and typing works solidly as you use the same interface for the Svelte component as you do for the ProseMirror schema.